adeniyitobi055/alx-system_engineering-devops/0x07-networking_basics/README.md

 #### OSI MODEL
 - What is an OSI model
-- Hw it is organized
+- How it is organized

 #### LAN
 - Typical usage